mrjorgeparr/ML-in-healthcare/README.md

 ## Lab 1

 Implementation of an MVAE (multi-view variational autoencoder), capable of learning meaningful, disentangled latent representations from multiple image views.
-The approach implement supports image processing however it can be easily extended to multi-modal data through contextual embeddings.
+The approach implemented supports image processing however it can be easily extended to multi-modal data through contextual embeddings.

 ## Lab 2